oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/compute_units/README.md

 This code sample builds on the pipe_array tutorial.
 It includes the header files `pipe_array.hpp`, `pipe_array_internal.hpp`, and `unroller.hpp` from the pipe_array tutorial, and provides the `compute_units.hpp` header as well.

 This code sample defines a `Source` kernel, and a `Sink` kernel.
-Data is read from host memory by the `Source` kernel, and sent to the `Sink` kernel via a chain of compute units.
+Data is read from host memory by the `Source` kernel and sent to the `Sink` kernel via a chain of compute units.
 The number of compute units in the chain between `Source` and `Sink` is determined by the following parameter:

 ``` c++
 constexpr size_t kEngines = 5;